 The City of Nedlands North Hollywood Precinct Land Use Strategy is a long-term strategy for resolving how North Hollywood is likely to develop.
 This will establish a clear direction for the long-term future of the neighbourhood.
-Having a clear direction helps with making consistent decision making about land use planning, movement and placemaking.
+Having a clear direction helps with making consistent decision making about land use planning.